angeloskorakitis/angeloskorakitis.github.io/index.md

 # About

-I am currently an MSc student in [Algorithms, Logic and Discrete Mathematics](http://alma.di.uoa.gr), jointly offered by the University of Athens and the National Technical University of Athens, and a Research Scholar at [Archimedes AI](http://archimedesai.gr).
+I am currently an MSc student in [Algorithms, Logic and Discrete Mathematics](http://alma.di.uoa.gr), jointly offered by the University of Athens and the National Technical University of Athens, and a research scholar at [Archimedes AI](http://archimedesai.gr).
 Previously, I completed my BSc in Informatics and Telecommunications at the University of Athens, where I did my thesis under the supervision of Prof. [Christos Tzamos](https://tzamos.com).
 My research interests include algorithms, optimization, and machine learning, with an emphasis on bridging theory and practice.

 Please feel free to reach out to me at my e-mail: angeloskorakitis at gmail dot com